Home Lifestyle and Culinary Tips Thanksgiving Turkey Survival Guide

 Thanksgiving Turkey Guide

 Thanksgiving is just around the corner.
 I know for many of you, the panic has started to set in.
 Don’t worry.
-We have your back!
-In our survival guide, we include information about when and how to thaw your turkey, the turkey roasting times depending on the weight of your bird, what to do if your turkey is still frozen, how big of a turkey you need for your party size, and more!
+I have your back!
+In this survival guide, I include information about when and how to thaw your turkey, the turkey roasting times depending on the weight of your bird, what to do if your turkey is still frozen, how big of a turkey you need for your party size, and more!

 Each topic will include a free and downloadable survival guide cheat sheet.
-In other words, an infographic.
-For those wanting to download and print all of the cheat sheets, wait until the end of the post.
-We included the full package in a single downloadable file!
-If you like these materials, please join our mailing list for further blog posts, updates, information, and free downloadables!
+Those wanting to download and print all of the cheat sheets should wait until the end of the post.
+I included the full package in a single downloadable file!
+If you like these materials, please join my mailing list for further blog posts, updates, information, and free downloadables!

 1-800-288-8372